ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 description: Bug Bounty Policy
 ---

-# Obol Bug Bounty
+# Obol Bug Bounty Program

 ## Overview

-Obol Labs is committed to ensuring the security of our distributed validator software and services.
-As part of our commitment to security, we have established a bug bounty program to encourage security researchers to report vulnerabilities in our software and services to us so that we can quickly address them.
+At Obol Labs, we prioritize the security of our distributed validator software and related services.
+Our Bug Bounty Program is designed to encourage and reward security researchers for identifying and reporting potential vulnerabilities.
+This initiative supports our commitment to the security and integrity of our products.

-## Eligibility
+## Participant Eligibility

-To participate in the Bug Bounty Program you must:
+Participants must meet the following criteria to be eligible for the Bug Bounty Program:

-- Not be a resident of any country that does not allow participation in these types of programs
+- Not reside in countries where participation in such programs is prohibited.
-- Be at least 14 years old and have legal capacity to agree to these terms and participate in the Bug Bounty Program
+- Be at least 14 years of age and possess the legal capacity to participate.
-- Have permission from your employer to participate
+- Have received consent from your employer, if applicable.
-- Not be (for the previous 12 months) an Obol Labs employee, immediate family member of an Obol employee, Obol contractor, or Obol service provider.
+- Not have been employed or contracted by Obol Labs, nor be an immediate family member of an employee, within the last 12 months.

-## Scope
+## Scope of the Program

-The bug bounty program applies to software and services that are built by Obol.
-Only submissions under the following domains are eligible for rewards:
+Eligible submissions must involve software and services developed by Obol, specifically under the domains of:

-- Charon DVT Middleware
+- Charon
-- DV Launchpad
+- Obol DV Launchpad
-- Obol’s Public API
-- Obol’s Smart Contracts and the contracts they depend on.
-- Obol’s Public Relay
+- Obol Splits

-Additionally, all vulnerabilities that require or are related to the following are out of scope:
+Submissions related to the following are considered out of scope:

 - Social engineering
 - Rate Limiting (Non-critical issues)
-- Physical security
+- Physical security breaches
-- Non-security-impacting UX issues
+- Non-security related UX/UI issues
-- Vulnerabilities or weaknesses in third party applications that integrate with Obol
+- Third-party application vulnerabilities
-- The Obol website or the Obol infrastructure in general is NOT part of this bug bounty program.
+- Obol's website or cloud infrastructure

-## Rules
+## Program Rules

-- Bug has not been publicly disclosed
+- Submitted bugs must not have been previously disclosed publicly.
-- Vulnerabilities that have been previously submitted by another contributor or already known by the Obol development team are not eligible for rewards
+- Only first reports of vulnerabilities will be considered for rewards; previously reported or known vulnerabilities are ineligible.
-- The size of the bounty payout depends on the assessment of the severity of the exploit.
-Please refer to the rewards section below for additional details
+- The severity of the vulnerability, as assessed by our team, will determine the reward amount.
+See the "Rewards" section for details.
-- Bugs must be reproducible in order for us to verify the vulnerability.
-Submissions with a working proof of concept is necessary
+- Submissions must include a reproducible proof of concept.
-- Rewards and the validity of bugs are determined by the Obol security team and any payouts are made at their sole discretion
-- Terms and conditions of the Bug Bounty program can be changed at any time at the discretion of Obol
+- The Obol security team reserves the right to determine the eligibility and reward for each submission.
+- Program terms may be updated at Obol's discretion.
-- Details of any valid bugs may be shared with complementary protocols utilised in the Obol ecosystem in order to promote ecosystem cohesion and safety.
+- Valid bugs may be disclosed to partner protocols within the Obol ecosystem to enhance overall security.

-## Rewards
+## Rewards Structure

-The rewards for participating in our bug bounty program will be based on the severity and impact of the vulnerability discovered.
-We will evaluate each submission on a case-by-case basis, and the rewards will be at Obol’s sole discretion.
+Rewards are issued based on the severity and impact of the disclosed vulnerability, determined at the discretion of Obol Labs.

-### Low: up to $500
+### Critical Vulnerabilities: Up to $100,000

-A Low-level vulnerability is one that has a limited impact and can be easily fixed.
-Unlikely to have a meaningful impact on availability, integrity, and/or loss of funds.
+For vulnerabilities posing a severe risk to our system's security. requiring immediate attention.
+Highly likely to have a material impact on availability, integrity, and/or loss of funds.

-- Low impact, medium likelihood
-- Medium impact, low likelihood
+- High impact, high likelihood
   Examples:
-- Attacker can sometimes put a charon node in a state that causes it to drop one out of every one hundred attestations made by a validator
+- Attacker can successfully conduct remote code execution in charon client to exfiltrate BLS private key material.

-### Medium: up to $1,000
+### High Vulnerabilities: Up to $20,000

-A Medium-level vulnerability is one that has a moderate impact and requires a more significant effort to fix.
-Possible to have an impact on validator availability, integrity, and/or loss of funds.
+For significant security risks that impact system integrity or funds and requires a significant effort to fix.

+- High impact, medium likelihood
+- Medium impact, high likelihood
+  Examples:
+- Attacker can successfully partition the cluster and keep the cluster offline.

+### Medium Vulnerabilities: Up to $5,000

+For vulnerabilities with a moderate impact, affecting system availability or integrity.

 - High impact, low likelihood
 - Medium impact, medium likelihood